May Christ bring us all together to everlasting life. Rule of Benedict

 As Benedictine Sisters, we try to pursue ministries that allow us to live together, and to come together for prayers and meals.
 In addition, we try to choose ministries that utilize our gifts and talents.
 As in any family, we would want to discuss your choice of occupation, to be sure it is best both for you and for your new community.

 There are issues that would need to be resolved before your application could be considered.
 If you were married and divorced, for instance, you would need to obtain an annulment.
 You would need to have been a practicing Catholic for at least two years.
 You would need to have been widowed for at least three years, and your children — if any — would have to be grown.
 Any status other than single will require deeper discernment, both on your part and on the part of the community.
-Additionally, your health, debt level and other issues would be considered.
-For a more thorough discussion, see How to become a Sister.

 No!
 We care much more about your present and future life than we do about how you lived prior to your vocation journey.
 However, if you recently have been in an intimate relationship, we will require additional time for discernment before proceeding with your application, to help you discern where God is truly calling you.

 None of us made the decision to remain celibate lightly.
 Being celibate means that we don't focus on one other person, the way a spouse does in a marriage.
 Benedictine Sisters are free to be in relationship with many people, free to develop intimate friendships in the way of Jesus.
 Celibacy allows us more time and energy to pursue Jesus' ministries.